Man United works with police to identify violent protesters - WHIZ News

-MANCHESTER, England (AP) — Manchester United will work with police to identify the fans who forced open an Old Trafford door before invading the pitch in protests that forced the cancelation of a Premier League game against Liverpool, the club said Monday.
+MANCHESTER, England (AP) — Manchester United will work with police to identify the fans who forced open an Old Trafford door to invade the pitch in protests that forced the cancellation of an English Premier League game against Liverpool.

-United said it would not seek punishments for those fans who protested peacefully, including those outside the stadium.
+United said on Monday it would not seek punishments for those fans who protested peacefully, including those outside the stadium.

 “While many fans wanted to exercise their right to protest and express their opinion peacefully,” United said in a statement, “some were intent on disrupting the team’s preparation and the game itself, as evidenced by activity at the Lowry Hotel and at the stadium.”